thomasWeise/aitoa/book/metaheuristics/simulatedAnnealing/README.md

 Another way to look at this is the following:
 A schedule which is a local optimum probably is somewhat similar to what the globally optimal schedule would look like.
-If is, obviously, also somewhat different.
+It must, obviously, also be somewhat different.
 This difference is shaped such that it cannot be conquered by the unary search operator that we use, because otherwise, the basic hill climber could already move from the local to the global optimum.
 If we do a restart, we also dispose of the similarities to the global optimum that we have already discovered.
 We will subsequently spend time to re-discover them in the hope that this will happen in a way that allows us to eventually reach the global optimum itself.